dialex/start-testing/docs/concepts/testability.md

 ## Practice

+There are four main groups of variables that influence testability: project-related, value-related, intrinsic and subjective.
+Below are some [heuristics](/tools/heuristics.md) adapted from [James Bach](http://www.satisfice.com/tools/testable.pdf).

+- **Project**: changing the conditions under which we test.

+  - *Information*.
+We get all information we want or need to test well.

+  - *Sandboxing*.
+We are free to do any testing without fear of disrupting users or team members.
+  - *Time*.
+We need time to think, prepare and deal with surprises.

+- **Value**: changing the quality standard or our knowledge of it.

+  - *[Oracles](/tools/oracles.md)*.
+We need ways to detect each kind of problem that is worth looking for.
+  - *Users*.
+The more we can talk to and observe users, the easier it is to test for them.
+  - *Environment*.
+Testing is more accurate when performed in the users' environment (or similar).

+- **Intrinsic**: changing the system itself.

+  - *Reliability*: Issues slow down testing since we must stop to report them or work around them.
+  - *Tolerance*.
+The less quality required or the more risk that can be taken, the less testing is needed.
+  - *Controllability*.
+Ideally we can provide any possible input and invoke any possible state or combination of states easily and on demand.

+- **Subjective**: changing the tester or the test process.

+  - *[Test strategy](/tools/test-strategy.md)*.
+A strategy will reduce waste by focusing the testing efforts on what matters.
+  - *Context knowledge*.
+The more we know about the users and the system, the better we can test.
+  - *Technical knowledge*.
+Our knowledge of technology and tools makes testing easier for us.

 This checklist adapted from [Ash Winter](https://testingisbelieving.blogspot.com/2017/08/the-team-test-for-testability.html) can be used for a quick **health check on your testability**.
 For each question answer Yes (+1) or No (+0).
 If your final score is below 8, you are working under unnecessary risk.

 1. Do developers react positively when a bug is reported?